 However, remember also that happiness is a choice.
 You have control over your emotions.
 Fill your heart with good things once more and replace your negative thoughts with positivity.
 Let go of the pain and choose to be happy.

 Heal your heart

-Moving on can be long, tiring, and messy—especially if you know you gave your all to make someone happy or the relationship work.
+Moving on can be long, tiring, and messy—especially if you know you gave your all to make someone happy or your relationship work.
 But, if it means reclaiming a new and improved heart, it should be worth the mess, right?

-When you finally mended your heart, take this time to do things yourself.
+When you’ve finally mended your heart, take this time to do things yourself.
 Focus on revamping your uniqueness and loving yourself more, and don’t rush into a new love.
 Enjoy alone time and go on a date with yourself.

 Should you be ready for a new shot at love, make that relationship work, but don’t give your all this time.
 Be in love, let them love you for you, and leave an ample amount for yourself.